History and Activities

 Today, these goals continue to be achieved through the standing committee’s impressive record of annual meeting educational programs, publications, AALL professional activity, and social opportunities.
 The activities of the standing committee are guided by Article VII of the SR-SIS bylaws.

-The Alan Holoch Memorial Grants may be awarded each year by the Standing Committee on Lesbian and Gay Issues.
+The Alan Holoch Memorial Grants may be awarded each year by the Standing Committee on Sexual Orientation and Gender Identity (SCSOGI).
 The grants, which cover registration or travel expenses, assist members in attending the Annual Meeting are funded by a generous bequest made by Alan Holoch, who died in 1991, having served as treasurer of AALL and as Director of the Ohio State University Law Library.

 Past Holoch Grant Recipients